 Most recently, he has been appointed to the board of Beth Israel Deaconess-Plymouth Hospital.
 The only chiropractor to hold such a position in hospital administration, his expertise is in understanding healthcare process and communicating the clinical and financial opportunities available to all key stakeholders involved in the field of spine care.

 Brian Justice, D.C.

-Dr Justice currently serves as associate medical director for Excellus BC/BS, a New York insurance plan with 1.9 million covered lives.
+Dr Justice currently serves as associate medical director for Excellus Blue Cross Blue Shield, a New York insurance plan with 1.9 million covered lives.

 Over the last 30 years, Dr. Justice has had many unique opportunities to integrate into his community from both a clinical and personal perspective.
 This community immersion has led to clinical opportunities that include serving as a staff clinician in a hospital-based complementary medicine department, in a multidisciplinary spine center, and in occupational medicine departments of a hospital and an industry.

 In addition, he helped to build a large and well respected chiropractic practice with multiple locations serving over 30,000 patients.
 He was among the first health care providers in the nation to achieve recognition status with the NCQA back pain recognition program for physicians.
 Dr Justice has served as a co-author of the Clinical Care Guidelines and Practice Parameters document for the chiropractic profession.